About me

 -M

 Hi Mac–Thanks!
 I love to talk braids, I’m so glad you left a note.
-Sling braids are free-end braids, traditionally worked upward, through the left fist, with the braided part hanging down and the unbraided strands poking up through the top of the fist.
-The right hand works the strands to braid them.
-Very dense, intricate braids, usually square, but can be rectangular, or round.
-They can have hidden colors carried inside the braid that don’t show until you decide to bring them out one by one while swapping the old colors back into the core.
-They can also be made on a marudai, or a card (kumihimo disk).
-Both Rodrick Owen and Makiko Tada have books on how to make them this way.
+Sling braids are free-end braids, traditionally worked upward, through the left fist, with the braided part hanging down from the fist.
+Some of them are made with hidden colors carried inside the braid that don’t show until you decide to bring them out from the ‘core’.
+Both Rodrick Owen and Makiko Tada have books on how to make them on a braiding stand (or on a card with slits).

-The only book i know of (so far–though I hear rumors that Rodrick Owen has one in the works) on sling braids is a great one, with tons of patterns, though it can be hard to learn from initially: Sling Braiding of the Andes, by Adele Cahlander (1980).
-I got my copy online.
-It has beautiful pictures and a lot of info–on the slings themselves as well as the braiding.
+The classic book on sling braids made the traditional way is a great one, with tons of patterns: Sling Braiding of the Andes, by Adele Cahlander (1980).
+It has a lot of pictures and info–on the slings themselves as well as the braiding methods.
+It might be hard to learn from initially, easiest to start with the tutorials in my sidebar links.

 Thanks for reading my blog!